Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 As you can see, the Chase Ink Business Unlimited card’s bonus can be worth $625 in travel ($500 + 25% bonus) with the Chase Sapphire Preferred® Card or Ink Business Preferred℠ Credit Card.
 And it’s worth up to $750 in travel ($500 + 50% bonus) if you have the Chase Sapphire Reserve® card.

 One of the best ways to get more value out of your miles & points is to use them to book expensive Business or First Class flights.
 For example, you could transfer 50,000 Chase Ultimate Rewards points to United Airlines at a 1:1 ratio.
 That’s enough United Airlines miles to book a round-trip Business Class flight from New York to San Diego, which can easily cost $1,000+!
 In that case, you’re getting a value of 2 cents or more per point ($1,000+ flight cost / 50,000 United Airlines miles)!
+Keep in mind United Airlines is eliminating their award chart for travel after November 15, 2019.

 And that’s not your only option if you’re trying to redeem your points for more than 1.5 cents each.
 With the Chase Ink Business Unlimited’s bonus you could book 2 round-trip coach flights to Hawaii, which could easily cost $1,000+.
 Or you could stay at expensive Hyatt hotels during peak season!
 So you’ll have no shortage of high-value redemption options.